yashpatle23/lifeline-v1/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## Installation
-To install the requirements of project python should be installed and version  3.6.8
+To install the requirements of project python should be installed

 ## Optional
 You can use the venv or u can either run it in the console